jsenv/importmap-node-module/readme.md

 Reads `package.json` and recursively try to find your dependencies.<br />

-It must happen once node modules are on your machine, because it searches dependencies on your filesystem.
-For that reason, you must use it after `npm install` or anything that is responsible to download node modules to put them on your machine.<br />
+Be sure node modules are on your filesystem because we'll use the filesystem structure to generate the importMap.
+For that reason, you must use it after `npm install` or anything that is responsible to generate the node_modules folder and its content on your filesystem.<br />

 ## How to use

-To understand how to use this repository let's use it on a "real" project.<br />
-We will setup a basic project and generate an importMap.json file for it.
+To understand how to use `@jsenv/node-module-import-map` let's setup a basic project and generate an importMap.json.

 ### Example on basic project